2.5M+

 Reduction in Laboratory Costs

-To study Electron Transport Chain (ETC) in yeast mitochondria using an oxygen electrode.
+To study Electron Transport Chain (ETC) in yeast mitochondria using an oxygen electrode using a polarographic oxygen analyzer for mitochondrial respiration measurement.

 Inhibitors of ETC can act on the ETC complexes stopping them, for example, Oligomycin can inhibit complex V.

-The Clarke oxygen electrode The oxygen electrode measures changes in the concentration of dissolved oxygen.
-If a suitable potential difference (voltage) is applied between a platinum cathode (-ve) and a Ag/AgCl anode (+ve), then oxygen can diffuse through a thin (0.0005mm) PTFE membrane and is reduced (gain of electrons) at the platinum cathode:
+If a suitable potential difference (voltage) is applied between a platinum cathode (-ve) and an Ag/AgCl anode (+ve), then oxygen can diffuse through a thin (0.0005mm) PTFE membrane and is reduced (gain of electrons) at the platinum cathode:

 O2 + 2e- + 2H+ → H2O2